sivadnomis/Image-Mosaics/README.txt

-  [flag]       Highlights blocks in the output mosaic without a close colour match in the library [vary]       Selects randomly from the 2 closest tile matches rather than the closest
+  [flag]       Highlights blocks in the output mosaic without a close colour match in the library [vary]       Selects randomly from the 2 closest tile matches rather than the closest [cheat]      Applies a solid colour mask of the average RGB block over each tile [supercheat] Applies a mask of the source image over the mosaic

   Outputs a mosaic of the provided source image in the format output/[input][tile_size]mosaic.jpg